From Numbers to Container Strings: String Theory as Intermediary

 We outline the Markov case.
 We start with the theory \pam.
 We give an interpretation $\mf H$ of $\tc1(\tt b)$\ based on translation $\upeta$ in \pam.
 (In fact, we specify $\mf H$ as an interpretation of a stronger theory.)
 We already have given an interpretation $\mf C$ of \utc1\ in $\tc1(\tt b)$ based on translation $\upgamma$ in Section~\ref{neandersmurf}.
 The composition $\upeta \circ \upgamma$ provides the kernel of our desired interpretation $\mf U$ that will be based on a translation $\uptheta$.
 The object domain of $\uptheta$ will be the $\pamo$-numbers.
 The restriction of $\uptheta$ to the string domain, the constants and concatenation will coincide with $\upeta \circ \upgamma$.
 We will provide two extra data.
 A \pamo-definable injection $G$ of the numbers into the object domain of $\upeta \circ \upgamma$ and a \pamo-definable injection $F$ from the string domain of $\upeta \circ \upgamma$ to the numbers.
 We then define: \begin{itemize} \item $[x]_\uptheta =y :\iff \exists z \, (Gx=z \wedge ([z]=y)_{\upeta\circ \upgamma})$, \item $\digamma_\uptheta(u)=v :\iff Fu=v$. \end{itemize}

-So the idea here is that the string theory provides an ur-string theory without a Frege function.
+So the idea here is that the string theory provides a container string theory without a Frege function.
 We expand with the Frege function and allow the $[\cdot]$-images of the numbers to be a part of the object domain provided by the string theory.
 (The second example of Section~\ref{alitersmurf} shows that the images of the numbers may be a strict part of the object domain of the string theory.)